castroben/module_evaluator/README.md

   3. Correctness score.
   4. Ramp up score.
   5. License score.

+To obtain the scores, the system implements two main methods:
+  1. Request module information from Github's REST API.
+  2. Temporarily cloning and analyzing the module on the local machine.

 ### interface
 This repository contains an executable bash script labeled 'run'.
 There are 3 modes of operation for the system, and the mode of operation is specified in the parameter to the bash script.